fhiso/legacy-format/iri-data-model.md

 :   A *line string*.
     It is RECOMMENDED that implementations support payloads of at least 7 characters.

-    Contains a description of how this child is related to the superstructure's pointed-to `[elf:FAMILY_RECORD]`.
+    Contains a description of how this child is related to the superstructure's pointed-to `[elf:FAM_RECORD]`.
     Known values include {`adopted`, `birth`, `foster`}.

 Default tag